 Beazer.
-Under the Beazer Certificate, Beazer is authorized to issue up to 30,000,000 shares of Beazer common stock, of which 8,689,359 was issued and outstanding as of March 11, 2002.
-Beazer is also authorized to issue 5,000,000 shares of preferred stock of which none was issued and outstanding as of March 11, 2002.
-The board of directors of Beazer is authorized to issue shares of Beazer preferred stock with such rights, privileges and preferences as may be determined by a resolution of the Beazer board of directors.
+Under the Beazer Certificate, Beazer is authorized to issue up to 30,000,000 shares of Beazer common stock, of which and outstanding as of a contract to issue 5,000,000 shares of preferred stock of which none was issued and outstanding as of a contract to issue 5,000,000 shares of preferred stock of which none was issued and outstanding as of a contract to issue shares of Beazer preferred stock with such rights, privileges and preferences as may be determined by a resolution of the Beazer board of directors.

 Crossmann.
-Under the Crossmann Articles, Crossmann is authorized to issue up to 40,000,000 shares of capital stock, consisting of 30,000,000 shares of common stock, of which 10,867,015 were issued and outstanding as of March 11, 2002 and 10,000,000 shares of preferred stock of which none was issued and outstanding as of March 11, 2002.
+Under the Crossmann Articles, Crossmann is authorized to issue up to 40,000,000 shares of capital stock, consisting of 30,000,000 shares of common stock, of which were issued and outstanding as of , 2002 and were reserved for issuance under Crossmann's stock option plans as of , 2002, and 10,000,000 shares of preferred stock of which none was issued and outstanding as of , 2002.
 The board of directors of Crossmann is authorized to determine and state the designations and the relative preferences, limitations, voting rights, if any, and other rights of the preferred shares by the adoption and filing of an amendment to the Crossmann Articles.